hibaymj/the-art-of-evolution/outline.md

 8.1 The first attempts - (RPC, poor resource, deep CRUD) 8.2 A language for our design
 8.3 The first revisions

+SECTION 3 - The executive Summary

+Selling long term needs and goals in a short term world is HARD, real hard.
+THe goal of this section is to give real world analogies to common tropes, while not exhaustive it should be instructive and help build foundations for discussion.